 8. London Eye

 St Paul’s Cathedral is a beautiful cathedral located in London’s Financial District.
+The cathedral was also the venue for the wedding between Prince Charles and Lady Diana Spencer (who has sadly now passed).
 A visit is ticketed and allows you to admire the beautiful architecture in the main hall, explore the crypt, as well as enjoy fantastic 360 views of the city from the dome.

 10. Tower of London